joehanlon/Linux/Spring5.md

 - Spring Boot Actuator
 #### Download the project, unzip it in a preferred directory
 ```
+# Default Maven Project Structure, based on what we selected in Spring Initializr
 ./spring5webapp/
    |_ .mvn/
    | |_ wrapper/